wealdtech/ethdo/docs/prysm.md

 ### Generating a wallet

-To create a non-deterministic wallet (keys generated from random data), issue the command:
+To create a non-deterministic wallet, where keys generated from random data, issue the command:
 ```sh
 ethdo wallet create --wallet=Validators
 ```